-Meera is a writer, novelist and performer best known for her screenplay for the film Bhaji on the Beach, the musical Bombay Dreams and the award-winning Goodness Gracious Me.
+Meera Syal is a writer, novelist and performer best known for her screenplay for the film Bhaji on the Beach (BAFTA nomination Alex Korda award Best British film, winner Jury award and Youth Jury award, Locarno) the Olivier nominated musical Bombay Dreams and as co creator/performer/writer in iconic comedy Goodness Gracious Me (BAFTA nomination, winner 2 British Comedy Awards, RTS Best Comedy)

 Meera Syal is represented by Rochelle Stevens